-A four-point (4.0) grading system is utilized in the SON.
+A four-point (4.0) grading system is utilized in the CON.
 The grading scale is as follows:

-A - Excellent Four grade points per credit 90 - 100

-A EXCENENT hour 30 100

-B - Good Three grade points per credit 80 - 89

-hour 00 - 05

-C - Fair Two grade points per credit 70 - 79

-hour 70-79

-D - Poor One grade point per credit 60 - 69

-hour 00 - 09

-F - Failure No grade points Below

-60

-I - Incomplete No grade points

-Grade removed from record,

-NG - No Grade no grade points, hours not

-included in GPR

-± Q Course dropped with no

-penalty, no grade points,

-hours not included in GPR

-S - Satisfactory No grade points, hours not

-(C or above) included in GPR

-U - No grade points, hours

-Unsatisfactory (D included in GPR

-or F)

-X - No grade No grade points, hours not

-submitted included in GPR

-W - Withdraw No grade points, hours not

-vv - vvitilulavv included in GPR
+1 A - Excellent Four grade points per credit hour 90 - 100 B - Good Three grade points per credit hour 80 - 89 C - Fair Two grade points per credit hour 70 - 79 D - Poor One grade point per credit hour 60 - 69 F - Failure No grade points Below 60 I - Incomplete No grade points NG - No Grade Grade removed from record, no grade points, hours not included in GPR ±Q Course dropped with no penalty, no grade points, hours not included in GPR S - Satisfactory (C or above) No grade points, hours not included in GPR U - Unsatisfactory (D or F) No grade points, hours included in GPR X - No grade submitted No grade points, hours not included in GPR W - Withdraw No grade points, hours not included in GPR

-\Minimum academic requirements for retention in the program are a grade of "C" in all nursing courses.
-A grade of "D" or "F" are failing grades in the SON.
+^{}Minimum academic requirements for retention in the program are a grade of "C" in all nursing courses.
+A grade of "D" or "F" are failing grades in the CON.